Police Reform and Racial Justice Grant Program

 The U.S. Conference of Mayors has long been recognized for its commitment to both police reform and civil rights and for its leadership through the years in bringing mayors and police chiefs together in working partnerships to strengthen police-community relations and build trust between police departments and the communities they serve.
 Target has long been committed to creating and maintaining strong, healthy, and safe communities, and advancing the goal of equitable justice for all residents.

 On January 21, 2021, in the opening session of that year’s Winter Meeting of the U.S. Conference of Mayors, Laysha Ward, Target’s Executive Vice President & Chief External Engagement Officer, announced the creation of a two-year, $700,000 Police Reform and Racial Justice Grant Program, a national partnership between the Conference of Mayors and Target aimed at identifying, supporting and promoting police policies and practices in cities shown to be effective in advancing the goal of justice for all residents.
-Extension of the program into a third year of grant awards was announced by Ms. Ward on June 4, 2022 in the 90th Annual Meeting of the Conference of Mayors in Reno.
+Extension of the program into a fourth year of grant awards was announced by Ms. Ward on June 4, 2022 in the 90th Annual Meeting of the Conference of Mayors in Reno.

 THE GOAL